kali-linex/linex/Documentation/process/security-bugs.rst

 Fixes for sensitive bugs, such as those that might lead to privilege escalations, may need to be coordinated with the private
-<linux-distros@vs.openwall.org> mailing list so that distribution vendors
+<linex-distros@vs.openwall.org> mailing list so that distribution vendors
 are well prepared to issue a fixed kernel upon public disclosure of the upstream fix.
 Distros will need some time to test the proposed patch and will generally request at least a few days of embargo, and vendor update publication prefers to happen Tuesday through Thursday.
-When appropriate, the security team can assist with this coordination, or the reporter can include linux-distros from the start.
-In this case, remember to prefix the email Subject line with "[vs]" as described in the linux-distros wiki:
+When appropriate, the security team can assist with this coordination, or the reporter can include linex-distros from the start.
+In this case, remember to prefix the email Subject line with "[vs]" as described in the linex-distros wiki:
 <http://oss-security.openwall.org/wiki/mailing-lists/distros#how-to-use-the-lists>

 CVE assignment